neonexus/sails-react-bootstrap-webpack/api/README.md

 # API

 This is where all API controllers, custom hooks, helpers, models, policies and responses live.
+Basically, anything to do with the backend, that is to say, anything to do with reading/writing/deleting data that is fluid.
+NOT meant for static assets, like compiled JS/CSS/etc files or images (there is an exception to every rule however...).

 ## Controllers

-Controllers handle API requests, and decide how to respond, using the custom responses, which track API requests in our datastore.
+Controllers handle API requests, and decide how to respond, using the custom responses, while also tracking API requests in our datastore via our custom hook and responses.

 See: [Actions and Controllers](https://sailsjs.com/documentation/concepts/actions-and-controllers)